csswizardry/CSS-Guidelines/README.md

   > Let me try to explain to you, what to my taste is characteristic for all intelligent thinking.
 It is, that one is willing to study in depth an aspect of one’s subject matter in isolation for the sake of its own consistency, all the time knowing that one is occupying oneself only with one of the aspects.
 We know that a program must be correct and we can study it from that viewpoint only; we also know that it should be efficient and we can study its efficiency on another day, so to speak.
 In another mood we may ask ourselves whether, and if so: why, the program is desirable.
 But nothing is gained—on the contrary!—by tackling these various aspects simultaneously.
 It is what I sometimes have called ‘the separation of concerns’, which, even if not perfectly possible, is yet the only available technique for effective ordering of one’s thoughts, that I know of.
 This is what I mean by ‘focusing one’s attention upon some aspect’: it does not mean ignoring the other aspects, it is just doing justice to the fact that from this aspect’s point of view, the other is irrelevant.
 It is being one- and multiple-track minded simultaneously.

   Beautiful.
 The idea here is to focus fully on one thing at once; build one thing to do its job very well whilst paying as little attention as possible to other facets of your code.
-Once you have addressed and built all these separate concerns in isolation—meaning they’re probably very modular, decoupled, and encapsulated—you can begin bringing them together into a larger project.
+Once you have addressed and built all these separate concerns in isolation—meaning they’re probably very modular, decoupled, and encapsulated—you can begin bringing them together into a larger project, **which is a concern of it's own**.

   A great example is layout.
 If you are using a grid system, all of the code pertaining to layout should exist on its own, without including anything else.
 You’ve written code that handles layout, and that’s it: